ben-kemister/development-cheat-sheets/content/operating_systems/linux/sudo/visudo.md

 ---
 title: visudo
 tags:
-- operating_system
 - linux
-- ubuntu
 - sudo
 ---

-[visudo](https://linux.die.net/man/8/visudo) is a special tool in Unix/Linux for safely updating the /etc/sudoers file, used by the sudo command for providing and managing privileged access.
+[visudo](https://linux.die.net/man/8/visudo) is a special tool in Unix/Linux for safely updating the /etc/sudoers file, used by the `sudo` command for providing and managing privileged access.
 <!--more-->

 ## Opening a particular sudoers file